keep this website free for you. TaxTips.ca does

 The tax credits in this table have been calculated using the indexation

 factors shown in the bottom line of the table.
-The indexation factors used to calculate these amounts
+The indexation factors and

-have been confirmed to Canada Revenue Agency information, but some of the tax
+have been confirmed to Canada Revenue Agency information.

 equivalent to spouse amount is now same as the spousal amount, as announced in